mhamwala/workshop/README.md

 ![grafana-dashboard-import](./resources/grafana-dashboard-import.png)

-This will then open the dashboard, which will automatical start populating with data about your Kubernetes cluster.
+This will then open the dashboard, which will automatically start populating with data about your Kubernetes cluster.

 ![grafana-kube-dash](./resources/grafana-kube-dash.png)